 Step #4: The Final Touch

-ShareASale’s API also requires you prove you really are our Merchant.
-You wouldn’t want just anyone to be able to void your transactions, request your reports, or edit your banners!
+As a safety measure, ShareASale’s API requires you prove you really are our merchant.
+This prevents anyone other than yourself to void transactions, request reports, or edit banners!

 This is a bit technical, so read more on our Merchant API settings page (Tools >> Merchant API) including sample code to get you started.
 Once the authentication is setup, no more work is necessary.